 Here’s why water conservation matters

-It Protects Local Water Supplies
+Protects Local Water Supplies

 It Supports Ecosystems

-It Lowers Energy Use
+Lowers Energy Use

 How to Conserve Water at Home: 10 Everyday Habits

-You don’t need a complete lifestyle makeover to start saving water — just a few thoughtful changes to your daily routine.
+You don’t need a complete lifestyle makeover to start saving water, just a few thoughtful changes to your daily routine.
 From dishwashing to garden care to brushing your teeth, there are simple ways to use less without sacrificing comfort or convenience.
 Let’s start with one of the most common (and sneaky) wasted water sources: household leaks.

 1. Fix Leaks You Didn’t Know You Had